 Yakhnet Sabanegh: Spinach with rice, dill and lemon juice, peas, pinto beans, wheat grains, lentils, rice, burghul, potatoes cut in small pieces, onions, olive oil, coconut oil, salt.

-Kunafeh: A dessert made with shredded or noodle like pastry.
+Kunafeh: Our favourite desert from the Lebanese Cuisine made with shredded or noodle like pastry.
 Layered with gooey cheese, nuts and soaked in syrup.